|

 this web site you find the dog referred to as either the Maremma, or

-These dogs are quite unique, but do share some characteristics with
+These dogs are unique, but do share some characteristics with

 the other breeds that are classed